-Prerequisites: Successful completion of Living Environment and successful completion or concurrent enrollment in a Physical Setting Science.
+Prerequisites: Successful completion of Living Environment and successful completion or concurrent enrollment in Physical Setting Chemistry.
+It is strongly encouraged that students enroll in a core physical science course or an AP level science course as well.

 Biotechnology is a course designed to give students a comprehensive introduction to the scientific concepts and laboratory research techniques currently used in the field of biotechnology; biotechnology includes bioinformatics, nanotechnology, genetic manipulations, bacteriology and and ecological applications.
 Students attain knowledge about the field of biotechnology and deeper understanding of the biological concepts used.
 In addition, students develop the laboratory, critical thinking, and communication skills currently used in the biotechnology industry.
 Furthermore, students will explore and evaluate career opportunities in the field of biotechnology through extensive readings, laboratory experiments, class discussions, research projects, guest speakers, and workplace visits.